Meters, Leaks & Pipes

 - Exposed pipes, especially those in unheated areas - attics, crawl spaces, garages.

-- Let the cold water drip from any faucet served by exposed pipes or those in exterior walls.
+- Let the cold & hot water run in a stream about the size of a pencil lead from any faucet served by exposed pipes or those in exterior walls.
 Running water through the pipe - even at a trickle - helps prevent pipes from freezing.

 - Keep the thermostat set to the same temperature day and night.